Yandy Díaz Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks third in the league.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fourth-best in the league.

-- The Yankees' 3.53 team ERA ranks seventh among all MLB pitching staffs.
+- The Yankees have a 3.59 team ERA that ranks seventh across all league pitching staffs.

-- The Yankees surrender the eighth-fewest home runs in baseball (31 total, one per game).
+- Yankees pitchers combine to allow 33 total home runs at a clip of one per game (to rank 11th in the league).

-- Brito (2-3 with a 5.56 ERA and 17 strikeouts in 22 2/3 innings pitched) makes the start for the Yankees, his seventh of the season.
+- German gets the start for the Yankees, his seventh of the season.
+He is 2-2 with a 4.46 ERA and 39 strikeouts in 34 1/3 innings pitched.

-- The right-hander last pitched on Saturday against the Texas Rangers, when he threw five innings, allowing two earned runs while giving up four hits.
+- His most recent time out came on Monday against the Cleveland Guardians, when the right-hander tossed 8 1/3 innings, surrendering one earned run while giving up two hits.

-- In six games this season, the 25-year-old has amassed a 5.56 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.